 These are not fabricated events.
 They took place in one community during the last few months.
 At some point, all children are forced to cope with death.
 Whether death strikes a family member or friend, whether the death takes place when the child is in preschool or high school, death’s impact can last a lifetime.
 Like adults, children need to know the biblical truth: “Weeping may remain for a night, but rejoicing comes in the morning.”
 Here are ways to minister to grieving children.

-*Give ample reassurance.
 Children’s grief is colored by fear.
 They fear abandonment.
-They fear that they too will die.
-They fear they may have caused the death.
+Maybe they fear that they too will die.
+Or maybe they fear they may have caused the death.
 When a parent has died, they fear the other parent will die also.
 Children need constant, loving reassurance that the surviving family will remain intact.

 Here are simple, concrete ways to explain a death to a child: